EPIC-EU/mec/docs/troubleshooting-guide.md

 # Developer Troubleshooting Guide

-This document can help you to fix the common problems encountered while contributing to TEAMMATES.
+This document can help you to fix the common problems encountered while contributing to MEC.
 Note that some of the screenshots might be outdated, but the instructions will remain the same and all necessary modifications will be explained.

 * [Troubleshooting project setup](#troubleshooting-project-setup)